Boothu/semeval-2026-task9-polarization-detection/README.md

 This repo contains code to train an XLM-RoBERTa-base model & prompt Llama 2 (7B) and fulfil the SemEval 2026 polarisation detection task (Subtask 1).

+## Data

 Dataset not included.
 Follow POLAR instructions to obtain it.

-## Data

-Datasets are stored in the data/ folder, split into train/ and dev/ sets.

-CSV columns:
-- id
-- text
-- polarization

 ## Setup XLM-RoBERTa